SeunAkanji/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alphabetic character.

-Prototype: int _isalpha(int c);
+function that prints the sign of a number.